 Regardless of the brand and hardness you choose, a quality graphite art pencil will exhibit these qualities:

 - Consistent Lead Quality – Your pencil needs to be made to exacting standards so the graphite/clay mixture (“lead”) is consistent from pencil to pencil.
 Without this rigorous quality control, you will really struggle to achieve the artistic effects you want from tool to tool.
+Marks and lines will come out inconsistent, making sketching less fun.

 You might not know that the drawing portion of modern pencils is made up of a mixture of clay and graphite.
 The clay helps make the pencil draw smoother.
 By changing the ratio of clay to graphite we can change the darkness and hardness of the pencil.
 Generally, less clay = darker strokes and a softer pencil.